notochord/notochord/README.md

 # Notochord

 Notochord is a lead-sheet editor and chord player inspired by iReal Pro.
 It's still in development so expect bugs and missing functionality.
-Check out [the demo](https://notochord.github.io/notochord/demo/) or [this even prettier demo](http://notochord.herokuapp.com) which may not be up right now.
+Check out [the demo](https://notochord.github.io/).

 There probably wont't be a lot of exciting progress on this right now because I'm focusing on school for the sec.
 Hopefully I'll be able to dedicate more time to it after I graduate.
 I'm still around to answer any questions, so feel free to open an issue! -Jacob